Buxton, North Carolina

 Buxton is an unincorporated community and census-designated place (CDP) on Hatteras Island (part of the Outer Banks) near Cape Hatteras.
 It is located in Dare County in the U.S. state of North Carolina.
 As of the 2020 census, it had a population of 1,181.
 Located at the widest part of Hatteras Island, it is the largest community on Hatteras Island both in terms of area and population, and is home to the island's schools and other major public buildings and offices.

 North Carolina Highway 12 links the community to other Outer Banks communities such as Avon, Frisco, and Hatteras.
 Buxton is most famous for being the location of Cape Hatteras Light and of the accompanied beaches; it is also the home of the Cape Hatteras Anglers Club.

 The residents of Buxton are governed by the Dare County Board of Commissioners.
 Buxton is part of District 4, along with Avon, Frisco, Hatteras, Rodanthe, Waves and Salvo.

 In addition to Cape Hatteras Light, the shipwreck was listed on the National Register of Historic Places in 2013.

+Geography

+Buxton is about 240-miles southeast from Raleigh on Hatteras Island, one of the barrier islands along N.C.
+12, which are part of Cape Hatteras National Seashore, a United States national seashore of 70 mi which preserves the portion of the Outer Banks of North Carolina from Bodie Island to Ocracoke Island.
+Cape Hatteras National Seashore is managed by the National Park Service.

+History

+In the precolumbian era the central village on Hatteras island was called Croatoan (council town, which is modern day Buxton), which is why the Native Americans and the island were referred to by the English as Croatoans from Croatoan.